-But Mr. Trump can say what he wants with impunity and they love him for it.
+But Mr. Trump has until quite recently been able to say what he wants with impunity and his supporters love him for it.
 Trump is just one example.
 We all have our thought champions or those who express better what is going on in our chaotic stream-of-consciousness.
 They tweet; we follow.
 They talk and talk and talk, and talk some more.

 We listen.
 We nod.
 We blink.